Code-Institute-Submissions/the-band-milestone1/README.md

 The project name is "The Doors".
 This website is to present the band itself along with some pictures.
 Since they are mostly garage band, which plays at small family parties, weddings we will include some of the sample songs and videos to present the type of the music they play.
-We will add a contact form, so in case people are interested in get in contact with the group to book them for a performance or simply enquire about the offer..
+We will add a contact form, so in case people are interested in get in contact with the group to book them for a performance or simply enquire about the offer.

 ------------------------------------